-Music Blog Highlights Sámi Music Posted by Chelsea B on Feb 5, 2020 in Culture, Current Events, environment, Geography, Living in Sweden, Multimedia, music, Politics, Travel, Video
+Music Blog Highlights Sámi Music Posted by Chelsea B on Feb 5, 2020 in Culture, Living in Sweden

 If you read my last post, you know that it’s a very special week in Sápmi, Northern Sweden.
-A small town with a big reputation, Jokkmokk, is hosting its 415th Winter Market, celebrating life above the Arctic Circle and putting a spotlight on Sámi culture.
-So it only makes sense that this month’s music post features Sámi music!
-I’ll mention a few folks that I admire, and leave you with a playlist to discover more.
+A small town with a big reputation, Jokkmokk, is hosting its 415th Winter Market.
+Celebrating life above the Arctic Circle and putting a spotlight on Sámi culture, this tiny town of around 2,000 swells to over 10,000 during market week.
+So, it only makes sense that this month’s music post features Sámi music!
+I’ll mention a few folks that I admire, feature a reflection from a Sámi friend and fellow music lover, and finally, leave you with a playlist to discover more.

 Musician Sofia Jannok jojks and sings in Sámi, Swedish, and English.
 A prominent voice in the Sámi community, she recently fueled a social movement to support the result of Girjasdomen; a historic victory by the Girjas community over the Swedish state that has been overshadowed by hateful and racist backlash.
 Hear her message and in the song, “This is My Land.”
 You go, Sofia!